awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-and-update-a-trail.md

 If you use AWS Organizations, you can create a trail that will log events for all AWS accounts in the organization\.
 A trail with the same name will be created in each member account, and events from each trail will be delivered to the Amazon S3 bucket that you specify\.

 **Note**
-Only the management account for an organization can create a trail for the organization\.
+Only the management account or delegated administrator account for an organization can create a trail for the organization\.
 Creating a trail for an organization automatically enables integration between CloudTrail and Organizations\.
 For more information, see [Creating a trail for an organization](creating-trail-organization.md)\.

 **Topics**
 + [Creating and updating a trail with the console](cloudtrail-create-and-update-a-trail-by-using-the-console.md)